Beijing is speeding up efforts to revamp centuries-old historic sites and the city's symbolic hutong in preparation for the 2008 Olympic Games.

 During the Ming and Qing dynasties, on occasions such as an emperor ascending to the throne, a triumphant return from battle or the presentation of prisoners of war, the emperor would first come to the temple to offer sacrifices to his ancestors.

-Beijing has already begun restoration projects for 13 of 17 historical sites this year, in accordance with an Olympics cultural protection program, Kong's administration said.
+Beijing has already begun restoration projects for 13 of 17 historical sites this year, in accordance with an Olympics cultural protection programme, Kong's administration said.

 To maintain the original style of Beijing's hutong, the city recently adopted a special policy on their environmental protection to guide restoration work.